-- drop-flow: disable inspection for the whole flow (packets, payload, application layer protocol), drop the packet and all future packets in the flow. - drop-packet: drop the packet. - reject: same as drop-flow, but reject the current packet as well. - bypass: bypass the flow.
+• drop-flow: disable inspection for the whole flow (packets, payload, application layer protocol), drop the packet and all future packets in the flow.

+- drop-packet: drop the packet. - reject: same as drop-flow, but reject the current packet as well (see reject action in Rule's Action). - bypass: bypass the flow.
 No further inspection is done.
 Bypass may be offloaded. - pass-flow: disable payload and packet detection; stream reassembly, app-layer parsing and logging still happen. - pass-packet: disable detection, still does stream updates and app-layer parsing (depending on which policy triggered it). - ignore: do not apply exception policies (default behavior).